-Odebrecht ordered to pay $2.6 billion to settle bribe probe
+In U.S. court, Brazilian conglomerate ordered to pay $2.6 billion to settle bribe probe

-NEW YORK (AP) — Brazilian construction conglomerate Odebrecht has been ordered to pay $2.6 billion in fines to settle charges it bribed officials in a dozen countries.
+NEW YORK — Brazilian construction conglomerate Odebrecht has been ordered to pay $2.6 billion in fines to settle charges it bribed officials in a dozen countries.

 The payout ordered by Judge Raymond Dearie in New York City came after a plea agreement was reached in December.